MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-orch.md

 3. In the **Tasks** pane, under **Connectors**, select **Create Connector**, and select **Orchestrator connector**.

-4. Perform these steps to complete the Orchestrator Connector Wizard:
+4. To complete the Orchestrator Connector Wizard, do the following:

    1. On the **Before You Begin** page, select **Next**.